Active particles in tunable compressible environments: Results

 Nonetheless, a description based on an average swimming velocity of the self-propelling particles and an effective viscosity of the colloidal environment does not take into account the microstructure of the monolayer.
 A closer look at the instantaneous velocities sometimes reveals large fluctuations around their mean value, where $\left | \dot{\mathbf{x}} \right |$ drops to nearly zero before increasing again.
-This local and transient caging is due to the microstructure of the surrounding monolayer as well as the strength of interaction between its building blocks~\cite{dietrich2018active,reichhardt2020directional}; it is qualitatively illustrated in the Supplementary Video~S6 and pinpointed in Fig.~\ref{fig4}(c-d) by plotting the probability distribution ${\rm p}(\left | \dot{\mathbf{x}} \right |)$.
-For small applied electric fields ($\rm E = 42$ $\rm V/mm$, Fig.~\ref{fig4}(c)), the dipolar interactions are weak and the active particle can navigate through the environment owing to the high mobility of the uncoated $\rm SiO_2$ microspheres.
+This local and transient caging is due to the microstructure of the surrounding monolayer as well as the strength of interaction between its building blocks~\cite{dietrich2018active,reichhardt2020directional}; it is qualitatively illustrated in the Supplementary Video~S6 and pinpointed in Fig.~\ref{fig3}(c-d) by plotting the probability distribution ${\rm p}(\left | \dot{\mathbf{x}} \right |)$.
+For small applied electric fields ($\rm E = 42$ $\rm V/mm$, Fig.~\ref{fig3}(c)), the dipolar interactions are weak and the active particle can navigate through the environment owing to the high mobility of the uncoated $\rm SiO_2$ microspheres.
 The corresponding distribution $\rm p(\left | \dot{\mathbf{x}} \right |)$ is therefore similar to those of free active particles (see also Figure~S5, gray histograms).
-At higher electric fields ($\rm E = 108$ $\rm V/mm$, Fig.~\ref{fig4}(d)), $\rm p(\left | \dot{\mathbf{x}} \right |)$ shows a peak at $\left | \dot{\mathbf{x}} \right | \sim 0$ followed by a distribution at higher speeds; the active motion becomes intermittent and particles are occasionally caged by the surrounding microstructure.
+At higher electric fields ($\rm E = 108$ $\rm V/mm$, Fig.~\ref{fig3}(d)), $\rm p(\left | \dot{\mathbf{x}} \right |)$ shows a peak at $\left | \dot{\mathbf{x}} \right | \sim 0$ followed by a distribution at higher speeds; the active motion becomes intermittent and particles are occasionally caged by the surrounding microstructure.
 Velocity distributions for intermediate values of $\rm E$ are reported in Fig.~S5 and show a consistent transition towards a bimodal distribution, as $\rm E$ increases.
 We report no caging at smaller packing fractions ($\phi=0.35$ and $\phi=0.15$).
 The same qualitative behaviour is also observed in numerical simulations (Fig.~S5), although caging occurs therein more often.
-The discrepancy is likely due to the fact that the numerical system is perfectly two dimensional, whereas the experimental active particles protrude above the colloidal monolayer because of their larger size (see Fig.~\ref{figM1} in Sec.~\ref{Materials}).
+The discrepancy is likely due to the fact that the numerical system is perfectly two dimensional, whereas in experiments the active particles protrude above the colloidal monolayer because of their larger size (see Fig.~\ref{figM1} in Sec.~\ref{ExpSec}).
+To support this hypothesis, Supplementary Video~S7 shows an active particle being frequently caged in a monolayer of passive spheres of similar size.